woguan/Legend-Wings/README.md

 - [✔️] Re-implement logic to increase enemies' HP and Velocity over time  <b>07/03/2017</b>

 ## Available
-If you like what I do, and are looking for an iOS Mobile developer, [hire me!](mailto:diego@Lailibr.com)
+If you like what I do, and you are looking for an iOS Mobile developer, [hire me!](mailto:diego@Lailibr.com)

 Donations are welcome :) <p>
 [![gitcheese.com](https://s3.amazonaws.com/gitcheese-ui-master/images/badge.svg)](https://www.gitcheese.com/donate/users/11812852/repos/77804932)